Snapchain/babylon-deployment/README.md

 Before starting the following steps, please make sure:

-* your Bitcoin node is synced and has a balance.
+* your Bitcoin node is synced and has a wallet that has BTC balance on your specified network.
 * your OP Stack chain is running and have at least one finalized block.
 For more details about how to setup OP Stack chain, please refer to the [OP chain deployment](https://github.com/Snapchain/op-chain-deployment/blob/main/README.md).

-Firstly, please claim the test tokens from the Euphrates faucet
+Firstly, please get some test tokens from the Euphrates faucet

 ```bash
 curl https://faucet-euphrates.devnet.babylonlabs.io/claim \